akhimanashraf/Lending-Club-Pricing-Risk/README.md

 **Grades A-C: continue.** Profitable, though C (1.02) is thin enough that a modest downturn would flip it negative.
 Worth monitoring.

 **Grade D: fix, don't cut.** At 0.964 it is only marginally underwater.
-The lever is *underwriting*, not price - tighten the criteria that place borrowers into D so that stronger applicants migrate to C and the rest are declined.
+The lever is *underwriting*, not price; tighten the criteria that place borrowers into D so that stronger applicants migrate to C and the rest are declined.

 **Grades E-G: withdraw or restructure.** Losses of 10–15% per dollar lent are not a pricing gap, they're a product problem.
-Critically, **raising rates further is unlikely to help.** Higher pricing disproportionately deters the better borrowers within a risk band, leaving a worse residual pool - the default rate rises to meet the new rate (adverse selection).
+Critically, **raising rates further is unlikely to help.** Higher pricing disproportionately deters the better borrowers within a risk band, leaving a worse residual pool; the default rate rises to meet the new rate (adverse selection).
 The remedy is selection, not price.
-If the segment is to be served at all, it needs a different instrument - secured lending, co-signers, or smaller principal - rather than a higher coupon.
+If the segment is to be served at all, it needs a different instrument: secured lending, co-signers, or smaller principal - rather than a higher coupon.

 ## Limitations